callmeawen/CNN_LSTM_CHL7001/README.md

 * [Disclaimer](#disclaimer)

 # 1. Why are we interested in stock price prediction? <a class="anchor" id="abstract"></a>
 Stock return forecasting is one of the core issues in financial research.
 It is closely related to many important financial issues, such as portfolio management, capital cost and market efficiency.The financial market tremendously impacts our daily lives in many perspectives.
 Our group wants to forecast the stock through the sequential data.
 People invest in exchange-traded funds against the inflation rate.
 Netflix produces TV series to reveal Wall Street’s life.
 Time series forecasting is one of the most challenging missions by deep learning.
 In this research, we aim to find an appropriate model for stock price prediction along with a profit-maximizing trading strategy.
 Long short term memory is the main technique used on the targets of stock price of two corporations: The Procter & Gamble Company and Bank of America.
 As comparison, some data de-noising is finished by one-dimension residual convolutional networks before passing into the LSTM as input features.
-Final results show that CNN successfully tackles random noise problems and uncertain information in time series but a single LSTM expresses a better performance.

 Honestly speaking, we would like to apply netural networks on stock data to make some prediction on stock price.
 Try to find some chances to earn some money in the market.
 This is our inital thoughts.
 # 2. Introduction <a class="anchor" id="overview"></a>
 Many parametric approaches are developed but fail to produce precise results.
 Instead, long short term memory in deep learning allows nonlinear characters and leads to a higher predictive accuracy.
 Some researchers also utilize the convolutional neural networks to solve the problem of noise in the waveform data.
 Our group aims to compare the prediction of future prices of The Procter & Gamble Company (PG) and Bank of America (BAC).
-The work is done by grid search on different parameters for LSTM only or combined CNN & LSTM model
+The work is done by grid search on different parameters for LSTM only, CNN only or combined CNN & LSTM model

 ## 2.1.
 Idea of financial Market: